 This shows the menu screen page number.

-When you press this button, the top menu window (\mathfrak{F} p.
-41) appears.
+When you press this button, the top menu window $(\mathfrak{F} p.
+46)$ appears.
 You can enter the page number for the desired menu, or press one of the top menu selection buttons in the window, to display that menu.

 While the system is accessing the local disk or external HDD, the indicator lights red.

-When the indicator is lit, do not power off the switcher or disconnect the USB cable1).
+When the indicator is lit, do not turn the power to the switcher OFF or disconnect the USB cable 1).